-The Early Alert system is an outreach program designed for early detection and intervention of students exhibiting signs of academic distress.
+The Academic Alert system is an outreach program designed for early detection and intervention of students exhibiting signs of academic distress.
 The system utilizes a campus-wide coaching/advising and tutoring information system (GradesFirst) to allow faculty to report student progress or distress.
 Reports entered by faculty are viewable by academic coaches, academic advisors, and students.
 The reports enable the Office of First-Year Studies to collaborate with other academic success resources in determining the best possible success intervention.